 Reply:

 Heteroskedastic and homoskedastic are terms defined in a statistical context to respectively denote the fact that different sub-populations of given samples can have different or similar variability.
 In the context of SAR (and POLSAR) imagery they denote the fact that different areas in a given image can have different or similar sample variance.
+This is now added in the thesis on page ??.

 Comment: